coppolam/swarmulator/README.md

 If you want it to build fast, use `make -j', but this will take up more memory.

+#### Generate the doxygen documetation
+Swarmulator was commented using the doxygen format.
+To generate the doxygen documentation, use

+    doxygen doxyfile

+And access the documentation using

+    xdg-open docs/html/index.html

 ## Running Swarmulator
 Swarmulator can be launched from the terminal.
 To run Swarmulator, use the following command: